Ruhan-Yang/Light-up/Letters/README.md

 ## What's the difference?
 As you may notice, the circuits of C and D are not flat.
 If we look closer, the circuit of B also only works in three dimensional.
+The letter B's circuit closed by folding two layers of copper foil tape together, while circuits for C and D are more complex.
+On both of them, the LEDs are not considered as a flat piece.
+One of the poles of the LED is fixed to the copper foil tape, while another pole is float.
+Using the height difference between two poles, the circuit will be closed in three dimensions.
+And the existence of this height difference greatly depends on the flexibility of paper.